We’ve all been there. It’s the end of a long day, and you’ve *finally* gotten into bed, ready to catch some much earned sleep.

 At some point in our lives, most of us will experience the misery of itchy skin.
 And for some unlucky folks, that itchiness will be relentless, coming and going without regard to the time of day—or night.

 However, with a little care and attention, itchiness at night can be manageable.
-A few simple steps can help to reduce itching and promote a good night’s sleep.
+A few simple steps can help to reduce itching, especially at night and promote a good night’s sleep.

 These include using a humidifier to keep the air moist, wearing loose-fitting clothing made from natural fibers, and applying a soothing lotion before bedtime.

-So if you’re tired of dealing with chronic itchy skin, give Dermeleve a try.
+So if you’re tired of dealing with chronic itchy skin irritation, give Dermeleve a try.